Philosophy and Theology brings together some of the most important approaches to understanding and assessing the intellectual claims of religion.

 A typical weekly timetable

-Your work is divided between tutorials (usually one a week), lectures (typically six to eight weekly), and perhaps some classes, for instance for first-year logic, or for modern doctrine.
+Work is divided between tutorials (usually one a week), lectures (typically six to eight weekly), and (when studying certain topics) some classes.
 A large part of your week will be spent in private study to prepare essays for tutorials.

 Compulsory core subjects: